 If we have to contact you, we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order and when we use the words "writing" or "written" in these terms, this includes emails.

 Our acceptance of your order will take place when we email you to confirm our shipment of it, at which point a contract will come into existence between you and us.

 If we are unable to accept your order, we will inform you of this in writing.
 If we have already taken payment for your order, we will refund your payment (including all delivery charges) and if we have not yet taken payment, we will not charge you for the goods.
 This might be because the goods are out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the goods or because we are unable to meet a delivery deadline that we or you have specified.

 We will assign an order number to your order and tell you what it is when we accept your order.
 It will help us if you can tell us the order number whenever you contact us about your order.

 The images of the goods on our website are for illustrative purposes only.
 Although we have made every effort to display the colours accurately, we cannot guarantee that a device's display of the colours accurately reflects the colour of the goods.
 Your goods may vary slightly from those images.

 5. Your rights to make changes

-If you wish to make a change to the goods you have ordered please contact us using the details provided at clause 2.2 above.
+If you wish to make a change to the goods you have ordered, please contact us as soon as possible using the details provided at clause 2.2 above.
 We will let you know if the change is possible.
-If it is possible we will let you know about any changes to the price of the goods, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
+If it is possible, we will let you know about any changes to the price of the goods, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
 If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see Clause 8 - Your rights to end the contract).